 Peter Telep is a senior instructor in UCF’s Department of English.
 He can be reached at Peter.Telep@ucf.edu.

 The UCF Forum is a weekly series of opinion columns from faculty, staff and students who serve on a panel for a year.
 A new column is posted each Wednesday on UCF Today and then broadcast on WUCF-FM (89.9) between 7:50 and 8 a.m.
 Sunday.
+(A podcast of this column is available on the radio station’s website.)
 Opinions expressed are those of the columnists, and are not necessarily shared by the University of Central Florida.